 - Cultural or language differences (culture or language not the same as those around you)

 - Finding help for family and caregivers

-For practical problems that are causing only mild distress, the social worker might use patient and family education, suggest support group sessions, and offer resources.
+For practical problems that are causing only mild distress, the social worker might use patient and family education, suggest support group sessions, and/or offer resources.
 For more severe distress due to practical problems, social workers provide patient and family counseling.
 They may also be able to link people to community agencies, teach problem-solving approaches, help you get needed care, and offer education and support group sessions.